Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off occasions, start and end dates - TheNewsTrace

 Who’s promoted this season?

-Leeds United’s return to the Premier League could be the story of the season come the opening day as they kick-start their first prime division marketing campaign in 16 years.
+Leeds United’s return to the Premier League often is the story of the season come the opening day as they kick-start their first high division marketing campaign in 16 years.

 West Brom joined them within the promotion spots and will make a return to the Premier League after two seasons away.

-Fulham beat west London rivals Brentford in a play-off showdown at Wembley to safe the ultimate spot within the prime flight.
+Fulham beat west London rivals Brentford in a play-off showdown at Wembley to safe the ultimate spot within the high flight.

 Who was relegated final season?